-After working with your group on the common utopia, you will fill the feedback questionnaire (attached below in chapter 1.5.
-VE Weeks questionaries) and submit a one-to-one letter (with a partner of your group) with positive wishes and encouraging messages related to each-other utopias.
+After collaborating with your group on the common Climate Horizon, you will complete the feedback questionnaire (detailed in Chapter 1.5, "VE Week Questionnaires") and submit a one-to-one letter with a partner from your group.
+This letter should contain positive wishes and encouraging messages related to each other's Climate Horizons.

 1.5.
-VE Weeks questionaries
+VE Week questionaries